ZZ-Cat/raildriver/README.md

 If you get a ```RailDriver Tick Quota Exceeded``` error, it is likely that your Tick Quota is too low.
 Increase your Tick Quota to at least 50,000 or higher by typing ```wire_expression2_quotatick 50000``` into Garry's Mod's console, followed by ```wire_expression2_reload```.

-I am also aware that not all multiplayer servers keep their versions of Expression2 up-to-date.
+## RailDriver-LTS

-If you're seeing a compilation error regarding the ```@strict``` directive or the ```try``` & ```catch``` statements, this is likely because the server that you're in is using a wickedly outdated version of Expression2 & the server owners haven't updated it yet.
-This is certainly the case for RailDriver's target server: The Flatgrass Construct & Northern Railroad.
+RailDriver now has a version with [Long-Term Support](https://github.com/ZZ-Cat/RailDriver/tree/RailDriver-LTS).

-I do have a branch called FC&N-Optimizations which removes the ```@strict``` directive & the exception handlers.
+I am aware that not all multiplayer servers keep their versions of Expression2 up-to-date with the latest releases.
-This branch sacrifices some reliability in favor of backward-compatibility.
+If you're seeing a compilation error regarding the ```@strict``` directive & the ```try``` & ```catch``` statements, or the ```httpRequest()``` functions, this is because the server that you're in is using a wickedly outdated version of Expression2 & the server owners haven't updated it in a _very_ long time.
+This is certainly the case for RailDriver's target server: [The Flatgrass Construct & Northern Railroad](https://steamcommunity.com/groups/Flatgrass_Construct_Railroad).

-This branch is now grossly outdated, as I am continuously updating only the Main-Trunk, & I will eventually delete that branch altogether.
+To work around this issue, I have created a branch called [RailDriver-LTS](https://github.com/ZZ-Cat/RailDriver/tree/RailDriver-LTS).
+It is a version of RailDriver with long-term support, where It trades a certain level of reliability for maintaining backward-compatibility with Garry's Mod train build servers that would otherwise render RailDriver completely incompatible.

-If there is enough demand for it, I will do a version of RailDriver with the ```@strict``` directive & the exception handlers removed.
-I will consider this my LTS (Long-Term Support) version of RailDriver, where updates to this code will happen exponentially slower.
-Additionally, it won't be as feature rich or as computationally intensive as RailDriver.
+Updates to RailDriver-LTS are exponentially less frequent when compared to the latest updates of its Main-Trunk counterpart, & (by extension) it is nowhere near as feature-rich either.
+This is because many of RailDriver's features rely on the very latest releases of Expression2.
+Thus, these features are intentionally omitted from RailDriver-LTS for compatiblity reasons.

 ## Software License

 As always, I believe in freedom & I want to pass that freedom onto you.
-Which is why I am proud to license RailDriver to you under the [GNU Affero GPL v3](https://github.com/ZZ-Cat/RailDriver/blob/Main-Trunk/LICENSE.md).
+Which is why I am proud to license RailDriver & RailDriver-LTS to you under the [GNU Affero GPL v3](https://github.com/ZZ-Cat/RailDriver/blob/Main-Trunk/LICENSE.md).

 ## The Road so far